 Over the course of this pioneering three-year programme, up to eight artists will be selected over two cycles to work with children aged 0-5 years in four areas of England, with little or no access to the arts, to develop ideas for new touring dance works.

-The Little Big Dance programme features specialist support from South East Dance Dramaturg in Residence Lou Cope, early years specialists Skye Reynolds and Hannah Le Feuve, early years producer Gina Westbrook, and choreographer Rose Heafford, Artistic Director of Second Hand Dance.
+To help them develop their ideas, all of the artists will receive specialist support from South East Dance Dramaturg in Residence Lou Cope, early years specialists Skye Reynolds and Hannah Lefeuvre, early years producer Gina Westbrook, and choreographer Rose Heafford, Artistic Director of Second Hand Dance.

-Little Big Dance is being evaluated by Dr Angela Pickard from Canterbury Christchurch University, who was awarded the Dance Research Impact award by One Dance UK in 2019.
+Evaluation is being carried out by Dr Angela Pickard from Canterbury Christ Church University, the winner of the 2019 One Dance UK Dance Research Impact award.
 Dr Pickard will contribute to a best practice toolkit to ensure the wider dance sector can benefit from what’s learned from the programme.

 Little Big Dance is supported with more than £371,000 investment from Paul Hamlyn Foundation and Arts Council England; and by Leeds Dance Partnership, Dance Umbrella, Birmingham Hippodrome and Strike a Light Festival.